Are There Equipment Differences Between Working at Heights and in Confined Spaces?

 The Occupational Safety and Health Administration (OSHA) defines a full body harness in standard 1926.500(b) as the following: “straps which may be secured about the employee in a manner that will distribute the fall arrest forces over at least the thighs, pelvis, waist, chest and shoulders with means for attaching it to other components of a personal fall arrest system.”

 They also state that “this definition does not exclude the use of a waist or chest strap as part of the full body harness as long as the harness properly distributes the fall arrest forces.
-Also, section 1926.502(d)(16) requires the “system” (as a whole) to limit the maximum arresting force on an employee to 1,800 pounds (8 kN.)”
+Also, section 1926.502(d)(16) requires the “system” (as a whole) to limit the maximum arresting force on an employee to 1,800 lbs.
+(8 kN.)”

 A self-retracting lifeline or lanyard that can arrest a fall is also needed in both situations.
 OSHA defines a self-retracting lifeline in standard 1910.140 as the following: “Self-retracting lifeline/lanyard means a deceleration device containing a drum-wound line that can be slowly extracted from, or retracted onto, the drum under slight tension during normal movement by the employee.
 At the onset of a fall, the device automatically locks the drum and arrests the fall.”